 The Government’s commitment to education reform means significant opportunities for those serving the sector.
 However, we must ensure resources are focused on tackling the most important priorities.
 One such priority is investment in energy-efficient heating and ventilation systems that not only improve educational experience but also help to tackle the sizeable contribution schools make to public sector carbon emissions.

-Ventilation in school buildings has been addressed in the Government’s Building Bulletin 101, a regulatory framework introduced in 2005 that designers must incorporate into their plans for new school buildings.
-While opening a window to increase ventilation may seem like an obvious option, in practice it is rarely the best one, not least because of strict regulatory requirements on acoustic control as set out in Building Bulletin 93.
+Ventilation in school buildings is addressed in Part F - Ventilation of the Building Regulations, with additional support and guidance available to system designers in Technical Guidance Document TGD-030.
+While opening a window to increase ventilation may seem like an obvious option, in practice it is rarely the best one, especially if done in isolation to the performance of the overall system.
+Noise control is also a consideration.
 During the heating season, heat will escape through the open window resulting in energy loss and there will be an increased security risk.
 This also exposes children to air pollutants, which can be particularly damaging to their health.
 Poor ventilation results in high humidity and condensation, which encourages the growth of mould and dust mites, one of the key triggers for asthma.

 In most cases, the capital and lifetime costs of air conditioning systems make them an unlikely specification for education establishments.
 Schools require a ventilation system that will regulate air quality and react automatically to provide more fresh air whenever a room needs it.
 Such a system must be able to respond quickly enough to deal with a constantly changing indoor climate.
 For example, throughout the day CO2 levels will rise and fall depending on pupil numbers, time spent in the room and the type of activity taking place.

 Oxygen is a Schools Solution that is simply smarter for everyone